rmoglen/rmoglen.github.io/_news/INFORMS2024.md

 inline: false
 ---

-I will be giving my presenation titled "The Value of Coordination for Restoring Power and Wireless Networks" at [INFORMS 2024](https://meetings.informs.org/wordpress/seattle2024/).
+I will be giving my presentation titled "The Value of Coordination for Restoring Power and Wireless Networks" at [INFORMS 2024](https://meetings.informs.org/wordpress/seattle2024/).

 _October 23, 2024, 8:00 AM - 9:15 AM PT in Regency - 701_